SAP-samples/teched2023-XP185v/exercises/ex3/README.md

   <br><img src="/exercises/ex3/IMAGES/ViewerUILogon2FA.png" width="70%">

 6. In the newly opened **Audit Log Viewer UI** you can accept the default timeframe or select a specific one to see the latest audit log entries.
-On the right side there is button to retrieve the logs after the selection of the timeframe.
+On the right side there is a button to retrieve the logs after the selection of the timeframe.

    <br><img src="/exercises/ex3/IMAGES/ViewerUI.png" width="70%">